Get insider access

 Sony MDR-7506

 The AKG K371 are slightly better over-ear studio headphones than the Sony MDR-7506.
 The AKG have a much more accurate and well-balanced sound profile, leak less audio, and have a detachable cable.
-On the other hand, the Sony's frequency response is much more consistent among users, feel slightly more stable on the head, and are more portable.
+On the other hand, the Sony's frequency response is much more consistent among users.

 Beyerdynamic DT 770 PRO

 The Beyerdynamic DT 770 PRO are better over-ear studio headphones than the AKG K371.
 The Beyerdynamic have a more stable fit and feel more durable.
-While they both have very well-balanced sound profiles, the AKG are slightly more accurate, but their fit is more prone to inconsistencies among users.
-On the upside, the AKG leak considerably less audio.
+While they both have well-balanced sound profiles, the AKG have a slightly more even treble range, but their fit is more prone to inconsistencies among users.
+To their credit, the AKG leak considerably less audio.

 RØDE NTH-100M